 For the training to be practical and beneficial, computer systems require numerous examples so as to learn how to categorize items correctly.
 Furthermore, with the improved availability of data images for businesses that are growing and nurturing their AI models and systems, projects depending on image annotation have risen exponentially.
 As a result, building a comprehensive, effective image annotation methodology has become vital for organizations working within this area of machine learning (ML).

 Image Annotation Application

-> Many current applications leverage image annotation and the most influential use cases spanning the major industries are as follows:
+Many current applications leverage image annotation and the most influential use cases spanning the major industries are, as example, as follows:

-> Health and Healthcare
+Health and Healthcare